streetsidesoftware/cspell/website/docs/Configuration/auto_properties.md

 C is the slowest to load due to the need to split each line based upon code splitting rules.

+Note: this settings does not apply to inline dictionaries or `.trie` files.

 </dd>

 <dt>Type</dt>